csebooks/java-programming/content.en/the-java-language/the-history-and-evolution-of-java/_index.md

 Currently, feature releases are scheduled for March and September of each year.
 As a result, JDK 10 was released in March 2018, which was six months after the release of JDK 9.
 The next release (JDK 11) was in September 2018.
 Again, it is anticipated that every six months a new feature release will take place.
 You will want to consult the Java documentation for the latest release schedule information.

-At the time of this writing, there are a number of new Java features on the

 At the time of this writing, there are a number of new Java features on the horizon.
 Because of the faster release schedule, it is very likely that several of them will be added to Java over the next few years.
 You will want to review the information and release notes provided by each six-month release in detail.
 It is truly an exciting time to be a Java programmer!

 ## Servlets: Java on the Server Side